pbv-public/fastify-firestore-service/README.md

 # Unit testing
 ## Setup
 Apps store data in Firestore.
 You must setup the database before running tests.
 You can run `yarn start-local-db` to start a local emulator.
-And use `test/environment.js` to setup Jest envrionments.
+And use `test/environment.js` to setup Jest environments.

-## Writing Tests
-This library exposes `@pocketgems/unit-test` through `@pocketgems/app/test/base-test` and adds 2 new symbols:
-- `BaseAppTest` is the common base class for testing APIs.
-Useage is similar to BaseTest, but exposes a this.app handle to invoke APIs.

-  You have to implement a `static async requireApp()` method to import the app.

-- `mockGot` is a utility method to mock out-going requests from `this.callAPI()`.
-See examples of using this in this library's unit tests.

 # Generating SDKs
 ## Swagger UI